-Current tax comprises the expected tax payable or receivable on the taxable income or loss for the year and any adjustment to the tax payable of receivable in respect of previous years.
-It is measured using tax rates enacted of substantively enacted at the reporting date.
+Current tax comprises the expected tax payable or receivable on the taxable income or loss for the year and any adjustment to the tax payable of receivable in respect of prior periods.
+It is measured using tax rates and tax laws that have been enacted by the balance sheet date.

-Current tax assets and liabilities are offset only if, the Group;
+Current tax assets and liabilities are offset only if, The Group;